pablitovicente/service_fleet_control/README.md

 ## Usage

-See ./examples/ folder to check how to use this module for your services (Full app example will be created in the comming weeks)
+* See ./examples/ folder to check how to use this module for your services (Full app example will be created in the comming weeks)
+* The examples have a very low update interval in a real world scenario you will probably check less often than a second
+* Although traffic is encrypted you should never open services ports until they are mature enough so you should use your internal network and proxy the data through another service to the outside world

 ## Debugging
 This module uses the Debug module for debugging for example for developement start the apps with